moneybutton/yours-channels/docs/yours-lightning-protocol.md

 Message Data Structures
 -----------------------
-All message types are JSON objects with a command ('cmd') property, and an arguments ('args') property. cmd is a string, and args is an object.
+All message types are JSON objects with these properties:
+- cmd: A string, specifying the name of the command to be executed by the remote agent.
+- args: A JSON object (optionally an array) containing the properties the remote agent needs to execute the method.
+- chanId: A 32 character hex string identifying the channel.
+The chanId is set by the channel initiator and must be the same for every message for that channel.

 ### MsgOpen
 - Command: 'open'